Q: How do I become an OSAT Member?

 Q: How does OSAT fund its operations?

 A: Membership dues cover about two-thirds of the expenses.
-The remainder comes from donations, fundraising sales of merchandise, and fundraising activities.
+The remainder comes from donations, sales of merchandise, class fees, and fundraising activities.

 Q: How does OSAT qualify as a charity?